Lancin10/Scraping-With-Python/README.md

 ## Installation

-Sur le terminal se placer sur un dossier cible.
+On the terminal go to a target folder.

-Puis suivre les étapes suivantes :
+Then follow these steps:
-1. Cloner le dépôt ici présent en tapant: `$ git clone https://github.com/S0Imyr/Projet2.git`
+1. Clone the repository here by typing: `$ git clone https://github.com/S0Imyr/Projet2.git`
-2. Accéder au dossier ainsi créé avec la commande : `$ cd Projet2`
+2. Access the folder thus created with the command: `$ cd Project2`
-3. Créer un environnement virtuel pour le projet avec `$ python -m venv env` sous windows ou `$ python3 -m venv env` sous macos ou linux.
+3. Create a virtual environment for the project with `$python -m venv env` on windows or `$python3 -m venv env` on macos or linux.
-4. Activez l'environnement virtuel avec `$ source env/Scripts/activate` sous windows ou `$ source env/bin/activate` sous MacOS ou Linux.
+4. Activate the virtual environment with `$source env/Scripts/activate` on windows or `$source env/bin/activate` on MacOS or Linux.
-5. Installez les dépendances du projet avec la commande `$ pip install -r requirements.txt`
+5. Install project dependencies with command `$ pip install -r requirements.

-## Exécution
+## Running

-6. Exécuter le script en tapant : `$ python main.py`
+6. Run the script by typing: `$ python main.py`
-7. Les fichiers csv se créent.
+7. The csv files are created.
-8. Le téléchargement des images se lancent après.
+8. The downloading of the images starts afterwards.

-## Données
+## Data

-Dans le dossier Projet2, créé lors de la copie initiale, on retrouve un dossier Data.
+In the Project2 folder, created during the initial copy, there is a Data folder.
-Le fichier Data contient un dossier par catégorie.
+The Data file contains one folder per category.
-Chaque fichier "catégorie" contient :
+Each "category" file contains:
- - un fichier csv au nom de la catégorie</li>
+ - A csv file with the name of the category</li>
- - un dossier images avec les images de tous les livres de la "catégorie".</li>
+ - An images folder with the images of all the books in the "category".</li>